Atticax/XignCode-X3-Public/README.md

 # XignCode

-compile & rename xigncode.dll too x3.xem
+compile & rename xigncode.dll to x3.xem if you manage that :)